 If you have a dog who spends time indoors, there will probably be times during his life when he will have an accident.
 If you have a carpet, no doubt the accident will be on the carpet.
 Inadequate treatment of the affected area can invite repeats of the behavior.
 A few proactive measures can help eliminate the stains and odors, reducing future temptation, and protect carpet from dog pee.

 Dogs have sensitive noses, so several cleanings and applications of topical treatments may be necessary to remove all traces of the odor.
 Regularly dust your carpets with baking soda or baking soda-based cleaning products, and vacuum it away.
 This is especially important if an unfamiliar dog has been in your home.
 This process will help prevent animal odors from building up on the carpet, reducing the potential for accidents.

-If you want your canine buddy to live in your house, it's important to take the time to housebreak him, and to accept that at least occasional accidents are likely to occur.
-When they do, Cleaning them up properly will help prevent recurrences.
-There are no practical ways to consistently protect carpet from the possibility of an accident unless you can put a door between your dog and the carpet.
-As a temporary preventative measure, you can try using a commercial or homemade repellent spray.
-Sold in pet stores, such sprays contain scents dogs don't like.
-Some are intended for in-house use, but spraying repellent over a carpet surface is unlikely to be a practical long-term solution, and it's no substitute for house training.
-If you decide to try such a product, test an inconspicuous spot for color-fastness first.
-Use caution if you concoct a homemade repellent from lemon juice or vinegar, as these also can stain carpets.
+If you want your canine buddy to live in your house, it's important to take the time to housetrain him, and to accept that at least occasional accidents are likely to occur.
+When they do, cleaning them up properly will help prevent recurrences.
+There are no practical ways to consistently protect carpet from dog pee unless you can put a door between your dog and the carpet.